 There’s a lot of talk about the need for more education funding at every level, but what does that really mean?
 What are the impacts of limited funding?
 How would significant new investments in education have an impact?
 What are examples of difficult decisions leaders make with stretched resources, and how does that affect students and the community?
 In our new blog series, Expect More Arizona staff connect with key stakeholders across the state to dig a little deeper into the funding issue.

 EPISODE 4 – KAREEM NEAL, SPECIAL EDUCATION TEACHER AT MARYVALE HIGH SCHOOL IN THE PHOENIX UNION HIGH SCHOOL DISTRICT

-Kareem Neal is the 2019 AEF Arizona Teacher of the Year and has been an educator for 22 years working with students who have moderate to severe disabilities in a self-contained classroom.
+Kareem Neal is the 2019 AEF Arizona Teacher of the Year and has been an educator for 22 years.
+He works with students who have moderate to severe disabilities in a self-contained classroom, meaning he is responsible for the instruction of all academic subjects.
 In some cases, students with mild disabilities are in an integrated classroom, where general education and special education teachers work together.
 Regardless of the setting, there are costs specific to providing special education services in schools.

 WHAT DOES A SELF-CONTAINED SPECIAL EDUCATION CLASSROOM NEED?